-Revenue is recognized either over time using the cost-to-cost method, or point in time method.
-The over-time method of revenue recognition is predominantly used in Aircraft Controls and Space and Defense Controls.
+Revenue is recognized using either the over time or point in time method.
+The over-time method of revenue recognition is predominantly used in Space and Defense, Military Aircraft and Commercial Aircraft.
 We use this method for U.S. Government contracts and repair and overhaul arrangements as we are creating or enhancing assets that the customer controls as the assets are being created or enhanced.
 In addition, many of our large commercial contracts qualify for over-time accounting as our performance does not create an asset with an alternative use and we have an enforceable right to payment for performance completed to date.
 Our over-time contracts are primarily firm fixed price.

-Revenue recognized at the point in time control is transferred to the customer is used most frequently in Industrial Systems.
+Revenue recognized at the point in time control is transferred to the customer is used most frequently in Industrial.
 We use this method for commercial contracts in which the asset being created has an alternative use.
 We determine the point in time control transfers to the customer by weighing the five indicators provided by ASC 606 - the entity has a present right to payment; the customer has legal title; the customer has physical possession; the customer has significant risks and rewards of ownership; and the customer has accepted the asset.
 When control has transferred to the customer, profit is generated as cost of sales is recorded and as revenue is recognized.
 Inventory costs include all product manufacturing costs such as direct material, direct labor, other direct costs and indirect overhead cost allocations.
 Shipping and handling costs are considered costs to fulfill a contract and not considered performance obligations.
 They are included in cost of sales as incurred.

-Revenue is recognized on contracts using the cost-to-cost method of accounting as work progresses toward completion as determined by the ratio of cumulative costs incurred to date to estimated total contract costs at completion, multiplied by the total estimated contract revenue, less cumulative revenue recognized in prior periods.
+Revenue is recognized over time on contracts using the cost-to-cost method of accounting as work progresses toward completion as determined by the ratio of cumulative costs incurred to date to estimated total contract costs at completion, multiplied by the total estimated contract revenue, less cumulative revenue recognized in prior periods.
 We believe that cumulative costs incurred to date as a percentage of estimated total contract costs at completion is an appropriate measure of progress toward satisfaction of performance obligations as this measure most accurately depicts the progress of our work and transfer of control to our customers.
 Changes in estimates affecting sales, costs and profits are recognized in the period in which the change becomes known using the cumulative catch-up method of accounting, resulting in the cumulative effect of changes reflected in the period.
 Estimates are reviewed and updated quarterly for substantially all contracts.
-For the three months ended December 31, 2022 and January 1, 2022, we recognized lower revenue of \$4,300 and additional revenue of \$10,978, respectively, for adjustments made to performance obligations satisfied (or partially satisfied) in previous periods.
+For the three months ended December 30, 2023 and December 31, 2022 we recognized lower revenue of \$95 and \$4,300, respectively, for adjustments made to performance obligations satisfied (or partially satisfied) in previous periods.

 Contract costs include only allocable, allowable and reasonable costs which are included in cost of sales when incurred.
 For applicable U.S. Government contracts, contract costs are determined in accordance with the Federal Acquisition Regulations and the related Cost Accounting Standards.
 The nature of these costs includes development engineering costs and product manufacturing costs such as direct material, direct labor, other direct costs and indirect overhead costs.
 Contract profit is recorded as a result of the revenue recognized less costs incurred in any reporting period.
 Variable consideration and contract modifications, such as performance incentives, penalties, contract claims or change orders are considered in estimating revenues, costs and profits when they can be reliably estimated and realization is considered probable.
-Revenue recognized on contracts for unresolved claims or unapproved contract change orders was not material for the three months ended December 31, 2022.
+Revenue recognized on contracts for unresolved claims or unapproved contract change orders was not material for the three months ended December 30, 2023.